braze-inc/braze-docs/_docs/_hidden/private_betas/idle_campaigns.md

 On an ongoing basis, the idle campaigns that meet the following criteria will be stopped:

-- Action-based and scheduled campaigns with end dates seven days after the end date
+- Action-based and scheduled campaigns with end dates seven days after the send date
 - Scheduled one-time campaigns seven days after the send date
 - Action-based and scheduled campaigns without end dates that have not sent messages in one year
 - API-triggered campaigns that have not sent messages in one year